Mr. Martin Van Rijswijk, Principal

 With over 22 years of experience in the education sector, Shane joins us from New Zealand where he was the principal of Bohally Intermediate in the South Island.
 Bohally Intermediate is a specialist Year 7 & 8 school that has a particularly strong reputation in the areas of mathematics, science and technology.
 It has a very successful dedicated STEM Centre, whose expertise in innovative technologies and the sciences is utilised by a wide number of other schools in the region.

-Shane was also recently the President of the Marlborough Principals’ Association in New Zealand.
+Shane also served as the President of the Marlborough Principals’ Association in New Zealand.

 Mr. Paul Lau, Joint Acting Head of Secondary (Sixth Form)